Diophantine Approximation on projective Varieties I: Algebraic distance and metric B\'ezout Theorem: The main results

-Part two is well known.
-Part three, for $t=1$, has been proved in \cite{RW}.
-A variant of part four has been proved in \cite{Ph} in case $\CX$ is a hypersurface.
+A variant of this corollary has been proved in \cite{Ph} in case $\CX$ is a hypersurface.

-The crucial idea for proving the Theorem is to express the algebraic distance of an effective cycle $X$ of pure comdimension $p$ to a point $\theta$ as the sum of the distances of $\theta$ to certain points lying on $X$, namely the points forming the intersection of $X$ with a certain projective subspace of $\Pe^t$ of dimension $p = \mbox{codim} \CX$.
+The crucial idea for proving the Theorem is to express the algebraic distance of an effective cycle $X$ of pure codimension $p$ to a point $\theta$ as the sum of the distances of $\theta$ to certain points lying on $X$, namely the points forming the intersection of $X$ with a suitable projective subspace of $\Pe^t$ of dimension $p = \mbox{codim} \; \CX$.
 More precisely,